Melbourne mayor's Olympic dream could end in Brisbane

 "You find ways you can do things that are memorable that are typically us and within our budget."

-However, the Australian Olympic Committee AOC.L has already stated it was planning its next Olympic bid around Brisbane.
+However, the Australian Olympic Committee (AOC) has already stated it was planning its next Olympic bid around Brisbane.

 "It's the best climate to host an Olympic Games in the window the International Olympic Committee is allowing," AOC president John Coates told local media last month.